 Add two tablespoons of ground flax, chia or hemp seeds to your diet.
 These provide you with essential fatty acids, which have been found to improve health, boost mental and physical performance, and help treat certain conditions.
 These also give you lignans, which are potent anti-cancer compounds that are in flax.

 If you choose to grind flax, be aware that it’s not going to stay good and fresh for that long because these fats are highly unstable.
 If you buy the whole flaxseed, grind them and have two tablespoons of it.
-You can mix it in water or add it to your salad and smoothie.
+You can mix it with water or add it to your salad and smoothie.
 Ground flax is an excellent source of fiber.

 - One apple per day.